 Bread machines were all the rage about 10 years ago, but they have fallen out of fashion.
-I still think they are a great value and can give you homemade bread with very little effort on your part.
+We still think they are a great value and can give you homemade bread with very little effort on your part.
 So pull yours out of the cupboard and make this recipe!

 Bread machines are all a bit different, so to use yours correctly, make sure you follow the manufacturer's directions for adding ingredients, kneading, timing, and baking.
 Read through the instruction booklet to make sure you understand how to use the machine before you begin.
 Then enjoy the delicious results.

-- 1-1/4 cups water
+1 1/4 cups water

-- 2 Tbsp. butter, softened
+2 tablespoons unsalted butter, softened

-- 1-1/3 cups bread flour
+1 1/3 cups bread flour

-- 1-1/3 cups whole wheat flour
+1 1/3 cups whole wheat flour

-- 1 cup seven grain or multigrain cereal
+1 cup seven grain or multigrain cereal

-- 3 Tbsp. brown sugar
+3 tablespoons brown sugar

-- 2-1/2 tsp. bread machine yeast
+2 1/2 teaspoons bread machine yeast

-2. Select the Whole Wheat or Basic/White Cycle.
+Select the Whole Wheat or Basic/White Cycle.

 Let the machine mix the dough, knead the bread, let the dough rise, and bake the bread.